yas-sim/floppy_disk_shield_2d/README.md

 # Floppy Disk Shield for Arduino UNO

-## Caveat
+## Caveat and Disclaimer - Read before you build a fd-shield
 - **The project is still WIP**
+- I don't own any responsibility for the data loss or physical damage on your floppy disks or computer assets caused by the use of hardware and software included in this project.
-- Hardware compatibility (especially, FDD and FD-Shield compatibility) is not guaranteed
+- Hardware compatibility (especially, FDD and FD-Shield compatibility) is not guaranteed.
+Your FDD may now work with the FD-Shield.
 - The magnetic flux power on the old floppy disks are dropping and getting weak as time passes.
 Read-out data integrity with this system is not guaranteed.
 - Recommended to use newer FDD.
-The old FDD may have problem on the magnetic head such as contamination, worn out or mechanical misalignment.
+The old FDD may have problems on the magnetic head such as contamination, worn out or mechanical misalignment.

 ## Description
 This is a project to develop a system for preserving old 2D/2DD floppy disk data.